 Increased Access: By using telehealth technology, the GRECC Connect Project provides support to Veterans at their local VA clinics so that they do not have to travel long distances to VAMCs to access geriatric specialty care.
-In FY23 the total mileage saved among GRECC Connect Veterans was 398,244 miles, with an average of 153 miles per Veteran served.
-The GRECC Connect Project improves access to geriatric care while reducing the distance Veterans must travel.
+In FY2015, the total mileage saved among GRECC Connect Veterans was 94,470 miles, with an average of 86 miles per Veteran served.
+The GRECC Connect Project improves access to geriatric care while reducing the distance Veterans were required to travel.